Kremlin critic Yashin defiant after losing appeal against long jail term | Law-Order

 Russian opposition activist Ilya Yashin on Wednesday predicted he would one day help build a "new and free Russia" after losing his appeal against an eight-and-a-half year prison sentence on a charge of spreading false information about the army.

 Russian opposition activist Ilya Yashin on Wednesday predicted he would one day help build a "new and free Russia" after losing his appeal against an eight-and-a-half year prison sentence on a charge of spreading false information about the army.
-Yashin, a longtime ally of jailed opposition leader Alexei Navalny, was arrested in June 2022 for statements that he made on his YouTube channel about war crimes allegedly committed by Russian forces in the Kyiv suburb of Bucha.
+Yashin, a longtime ally of jailed opposition leader Alexei Navalny, was convicted in December for statements that he made on his YouTube channel about war crimes allegedly committed by Russian forces in the Kyiv suburb of Bucha.

 Moscow introduced sweeping censorship laws shortly after sending its armed forces into Ukraine in February last year, which have since been used to silence dissenting voices.
-Discrediting the army can be punished by up to five years in prison, while the offence of "spreading deliberately false information" about it, for which Yashin was convicted, carries a maximum sentence of up to 15 years.
+Discrediting the army is punishable by up to five years in prison, while "deliberately spreading false information" about it, for which Yashin was convicted, carries a maximum 15 years.

-DEFIANCE Yashin, 39, on Wednesday said he had told the truth about the war in Ukraine in his video and that his conscience was clear.
+'MURDERERS HAVE RECEIVED LESS' "The sentence handed down to me is staggering: eight-and-a-half years in prison for a 20-minute speech on the Internet.
+I have met plenty of murderers, rapists and burglars in prison who have received lesser sentences," Yashin told the court.

-"The sentence handed down to me is staggering: eight-and-a-half years in prison for a 20-minute speech on the Internet.
-I have met plenty of murderers, rapists and burglars in prison who have received lesser sentences," Yashin told the court, according to a copy of his speech on his Telegram channel.
-Russian pro-government politicians cast the conflict in Ukraine as an existential struggle with the West, and have portrayed people like Yashin who question Moscow's actions as part of a pro-Western "fifth column" who deserve prison.
+Russian pro-government politicians cast the conflict in Ukraine as an existential struggle with the West, and have portrayed people like Yashin who question Moscow's actions as pro-Western subversives who deserve prison.
+Lawyer Vadim Prokhorov, who had defended Kara-Murza in court and has also previously defended Yashin and Navalny, said he had had to leave Russia a few days before the verdict.

-After Yashin was convicted in December, President Vladimir Putin was asked about the case during a news conference, and asked who Yashin was.
-In court, Yashin predicted that Russia would one day be a very different place.
+"Both the prosecutor and the trial judge ... said it was necessary not only to remove me from the Chamber of Lawyers but also to consider opening a criminal case," he told the U.S. broadcaster Voice of America in an interview posted on YouTube.
+"I received a warning through one politician that there was interest from at least one deputy prosecutor-general who was overseeing our case...

 "The pendulum of history is inexorable and I know that, once I am eventually freed, I will be one of those who will have to clean up this whole bloody mess," he said.
 "I will become one of those who will build a new, free and happy Russia on the ruins of Putinism."